 If you are interested in discussing any of the above with an attorney, or have any questions, we would be happy to help.

-In order for you to get the most benefit from a meeting, we recommend that you provide us with as much detail as you can regarding your invention in advance so that we can at least arrange for you to meet with an attorney with an appropriate technological background.
+In order for you to get the most benefit from a discussion, we recommend that you provide us with as much detail as you can regarding your invention in advance so that we can at least arrange for you to meet with an attorney with an appropriate technological background.
+Please fill in the form below and one of our experts will contact you.